ibm-cloud-docs/vmwaresolutions/archiref/solution/design_infrastructuremgmt.md

 {{site.data.keyword.vmwaresolutions_short}} automation retains a set of user IDs and passwords encrypted within the {{site.data.keyword.cloud_notm}} management plane.
 Automation user IDs are separate from the user IDs displayed in the {{site.data.keyword.vmwaresolutions_short}} console and which are reserved for your use.

 You can change these passwords and should use your own password information management (PIM) system to store and manage these passwords.
-You cannot change or disable the passwords used by automation without disrupting the automation.
+You cannot change or disable the passwords that are used by automation without disrupting the automation.
 For more information, see [IBM user IDs](/docs/vmwaresolutions?topic=vmwaresolutions-audit_user_ids).

 **Next topic:** [Scaling capacity](/docs/vmwaresolutions?topic=vmwaresolutions-solution_scaling)